ubports/click/doc/hooks.rst

    values are symlink target paths used by the package manager when creating symlinks according to the Pattern field in ``*.hook`` files.

- * There is a dh_clickpackage program which installs the ``*.hook`` files in system packages and adds maintainer script fragments to cause click-package to catch up with any newly-provided hooks.
-It may be invoked using ``dh $@ --with clickpackage``.
+ * There is a dh_click program which installs the ``*.hook`` files in system packages and adds maintainer script fragments to cause click to catch up with any newly-provided hooks.
+It may be invoked using ``dh $@ --with click``.

  * It will often be valuable to execute a dpkg trigger after installing a Click package to avoid code duplication between system and Click package handling, although we must do so asynchronously and any errors must not block the installation of Click packages.
-If "Trigger: yes" is set in a ``*.hook`` file, then "click-package install" will activate an asynchronous D-Bus service at the end of installation, passing the names of all the changed paths resulting from Pattern key expansions; this will activate any file triggers matching those paths, and process all the packages that enter the triggers-pending state as a result.
+If "Trigger: yes" is set in a ``*.hook`` file, then "click install" will activate an asynchronous D-Bus service at the end of installation, passing the names of all the changed paths resulting from Pattern key expansions; this will activate any file triggers matching those paths, and process all the packages that enter the triggers-pending state as a result.

  * The terms "install", "upgrade", and "removal" are taken to refer to the status of the hook rather than of the package.
 That is, when upgrading